Recent introductions in the work truck market highlight the ongoing rise in electronic features and functions.

 Isuzu showed an electric version of its N-Series truck that was converted by Nordresa, a Canadian producer of electrified powertrains.
 Ford showed three vehicles produced by participants in its Qualified Vehicle Modifier (QVM) program, which was announced at last year’s show.
-Ford promoted vehicles upfitted by XL Hybrids, Motiv Power Systems, and Lightning Systems.
+Ford promoted vehicles upfitted by XL, Motiv Power Systems, and Lightning Systems.

 Shifting from diesel fuel to alternative power sources is the goal of newcomers who weren’t ready to show vehicles this year.
 Tesla has announced plans to develop an electric-powered heavy-duty truck.